Sales Tax Nexus

 Marketplace provisions aim to transfer collection responsibilities from third-party sellers to marketplace facilitators.
 Marketplace facilitators refer to a marketplace that contracts with third-party sellers to sell goods and services through the marketplace’s platform.
 For example, this requires websites such as Amazon and eBay to collect and remit taxes on behalf of their third-party sellers to the state.

 States began enacting these laws in 2017.
 As of January 1, 38 states and the District of Columbia have marketplace facilitator collection provisions, which will trigger these online platforms to collect and remit taxes for their third-party sellers.
+The NCSL Executive Committee has unanimously adopted guidelines for model legislation to implement marketplace facilitator sales tax collection requirements.

 Estimates were wide-ranging on how much revenue was unable to be collected prior to South Dakota v.
 Wayfair, but there is no doubt it was a significant amount.
 Similarly, state revenue estimates are just as varied.
 NCSL’s State Tax Actions report gathers information through surveys to legislative fiscal offices on tax and revenue changes enacted each calendar year.
 In the 2018 report, states that enacted tax changes requiring collection on remote sales had estimates ranging from about $7 million to $190 million for fiscal year 2019.